1 9 6 0 – 1 9 6 2 (USA)

 The entire show was filmed through a large fish tank, allowing real fish to mingle with the puppet stars and giving the proceedings an authentic underwater look.

 The kind and wise mermaid Miss Minerva ruled this kingdom in the Sargasso Sea – contacting the creatures of the sea with her magic Shell-O-Phone – but Baron Barracuda (Allen Swift) constantly plotted to take over.

 And so, Diver Dan (Frank Freda) dove in to the rescue, travelling everywhere from the Baron’s lair to the lost kingdom of Atlantis over the course of his adventures.

 The adventures themselves were presented in serial form (104 in all), with each episode lasting only a few minutes before the obligatory cliff-hanger ending.

-Dan and Minerva (pictured below right) were the only humans on Diver Dan.
-Everyone else – from Baron Barracuda and his bumbling dim-witted flunky Triggerfish (both pictured below left) to good guys Scoutfish, Finley, Sawfish Sam, Hermit the Crab, Sea Biscuit the Seahorse and Doc Sturgeon – were all some form of marine life.
+Dan and Minerva were the only humans on Diver Dan.
+Everyone else – from Baron Barracuda and his bumbling dim-witted flunky Triggerfish to good guys Finley Haddock; Sawfish Sam; Gill-Espie (a bongo-playing beatnik fish); Sea Biscuit the Seahorse; Gabby the Clam; Glow Fish (who lived by the Bottomless Pit); Goldie the Goldfish; Hammer-head Shark; Hermit Crab; Georgie Porgie; Scoutfish (who sported an Indian tomahawk and feathers); Skipper Kipper and Doc Sturgeon – were all some form of marine life.